 My name is Eric Worthey.
-I am a non-traditional college student, earning a baccalaureate of arts degree in English with an emphasis in Literary Studies, minoring in Philosophy.
-I anticipate on graduating with summa cum laude in June of 2016.
+I am a non-traditional college student, earning a baccalaureate of arts degree in English with an emphasis in Literary Studies.
+I anticipate on graduating with cum laude in December 2015.

 McNair Faculty Mentor: Dr. Alma-Rosa Alvarez, Professor of English and Writing